 Note: Make sure to use a sharp knife like this one.
 Potatoes can be dangerous to cut if your knife isn’t at optimal sharpness!

-2. Put the Skin Side Down
+2. Put the skin side down.

 - If you don’t, you’ll be scraping sticky, gooey, stuck-on potato off your baking sheet instead of picking up perfectly roasted crispy potato wedges.

 Note: You could use a silicone baking mat like this one or parchment paper to help reduce any stickiness.
-But still, make sure the potato is skin-side down.
+But still, make sure the potato is skin side down.

-Not sure what to serve your potato wedges with?
 Try these and make it a meal:

-- Pair with Instant Pot BBQ Chicken Sandwiches
+- Pair with Instant Pot BBQ Chicken Sandwiches.

-- Enjoy with Homemade Chicken Nuggets
+- Enjoy with Homemade Chicken Nuggets and Homemade Ranch.

 - Or go classic as a side to The BEST Burgers!

-PS…This dish is also featured in my FREE Vegetarian Meal Plan if that’s more your style.
+This side is also featured in this FREE Vegetarian Meal Plan if that’s more your style.

-BAKED POTATO WEDGES RECIPE FAQS
+MACRO-FRIENDLY POTATO WEDGES RECIPE

 Are potato wedges healthier than fries?

-Fast food French fries are generally deep fried, and many restaurants use canola oil, which is usually chemically extracted using hexane.
+Fast food French fries are generally deep-fried, and many restaurants use canola oil, which is usually chemically extracted using hexane.

-On the other hand, this potato wedges recipe is made with simple real food ingredients, and it’s roasted on a sheet pan in the oven.
+On the other hand, this potato wedges recipe is made with simple, real food ingredients, and it’s roasted on a sheet pan in the oven.
 You can’t get healthier than that!

 Can I change the oil and seasonings for different flavored potato wedges?

 As you can see, we like to keep the seasonings simple.
 Feel free to change the spices, though, to fit your mood.
+If you prefer sweet potato wedges over russet, try sprinkling a teeny tiny bit of cinnamon and nutmeg for a fall flair.

 Which potatoes are the best for potato wedges?